UGA-BSAIL/Plot-scale-peanut-counting/README.md

 ## Model Training
 The model architecture of customized RT-RTDETR was defined in customized_rtdetr/ultralytics/cfg/models/rt-detr/rtdetr-resnet18-FasterBlock-ADown-Dysample.yaml.

 For training the model, run the script:
-    -  train-detr-r18-fasterBlock-ADown-Dysample-peanut-1280.py (or select the 640) under the path of customized_rtdetr folder:
+    &nbsp; &nbsp; -  train-detr-r18-fasterBlock-ADown-Dysample-peanut-1280.py (or select the 640) under the path of customized_rtdetr folder:
 ```
 cd customized_rtdetr
 python train-detr-r18-fasterBlock-ADown-Dysample-peanut-1280.py